reachpranjal/object-recognition-jetson-nano/README.md

 See also "/home/nano/jetson-inference/build/CMakeFiles/CMakeOutput.log"
 See also "/home/nano/jetson-inference/build/CMakeFiles/CMakeError.log"
 ```
--This is a build problem and hence needs manual change in `CMaeLists.txt`
+- This is a build problem and hence needs manual change in `CMakeLists.txt`
 ```bash
 $ cd jetson-inference
 $ sudo nano tools/trt-console/CMakeLists.txt
 ```
-Search for OpenCV version and change from `3.0.0` to `4.0.0`
+And Search for OpenCV version and change from `3.0.0` to `4.0.0`